tangshuang/react-tyshemo/README.md

     onConnect(names) {},

     // after connected Component created
-    onCreate(ConnectedComponent)
+    onCreate(TyshemoConnectedComponent)

-    // after ConnectedComponent initialized
+    // after TyshemoConnectedComponent initialized
-    onInit(componentInstance) {},
+    onInit(TyshemoConnectedComponent) {},

-    // when ConnectedComponent componentDidMount
+    // when TyshemoConnectedComponent componentDidMount
-    onMount(componentInstance) {},
+    onMount(TyshemoConnectedComponent) {},

-    // when ConnectedComponent componentWillUnmount
+    // when TyshemoConnectedComponent componentWillUnmount
-    onUnmount(componentInstance) {},
+    onUnmount(TyshemoConnectedComponent) {},

-    // when ConnectedComponent render
+    // when TyshemoConnectedComponent render
-    // @param Component is the real component to render which is wrapped in ConnectedComponent
+    // @param Component is the real component to render which is wrapped in TyshemoConnectedComponent
     // @param connectedProps is the merged props which pass into wrapped component onRender(Component, connectedProps) {},
   },